Wamboin Rural Fire Brigade

 Intending to carry out a pile burn or hazard reduction burn?

-Once you have your permit, there are still two procedural things you must do at least 24 hours before lighting up:
+In addition to gaining a permit, there are two additional procedural things you must do at least 24 hours before lighting up:

 • Notify all of your neighbours (front, sides and rear)